Shared Priorities.

 Ending the housing shortage.

-We can bring down skyrocketing rental and homeownership costs by reforming policies designed to deliberately limit the supply of housing and prevent more affordable homes from being built in areas that are close to transit, jobs, desirable parks, schools, and other amenities.
-This includes ending multi-family housing bans in neighborhoods and ensuring that wealthier communities don’t shirk their responsibility to build needed housing.
+We can bring down skyrocketing rents and homeownership costs by reforming policies that limit the supply of homes near transit, jobs, parks, and schools, and encouraging policies that incentivize creative and equitable land use.
+This includes tackling multi-family housing bans in neighborhoods head-on to ensure that wealthier communities don’t shirk their responsibility to build needed housing, making new housing financially feasible, and allowing more housing where it makes the most sense.

 Ending discriminatory housing policies.